divegeek/memorable-numbers/README.md

-First, credit where credit is due: This little project was sparked by the XKCD comic on password security:
+First, credit where credit is due: This little project was sparked by this XKCD comic on password security (https://xkcd.com/936/):

 ![https://xkcd.com/936/](https://imgs.xkcd.com/comics/password_strength.png)